Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints

 In this subsection we focus on preconditioning the Schur complement as it arises in the context of the pG obstacle subproblem \cref{eq:pG}.
 For ease of implementation, we will restrict our search for a preconditioner for $S$ in \cref{eq:schur2} that can be assembled and factorized.
 Therefore, we do not consider preconditioners based on $p$-multigrid in this work \cite{Babuska1991,beuchler2006b,korneev1999,Schwab1998}.

-$S$ maps a vector from the primal to the dual space of $\Psi_\hp$.
-Our goal is to preserve the mapping and approximate $B$ and $A_\alpha$ with the alternative matrices $\hat{B}$ and $\hat{A}_\alpha$ such that the new matrix-triple-product $\hat{B}^\top \hat{A}^{-1}_\alpha \hat{B}$ induces a (up to permutation) block-diagonal matrix.
+Our goal is to approximate $B$ and $A_\alpha$ with the alternative matrices $\hat{B}$ and $\hat{A}_\alpha$ such that the new matrix-triple-product $\hat{B}^\top \hat{A}^{-1}_\alpha \hat{B}$ induces a (up to permutation) block-diagonal matrix.
 Common choices involve removing or modifying the hat functions in $U_{0,\hp}$ \cite[Sec.~3]{Babuska1991}.
-We opt for removing the hat functions and rescaling the remaining shape functions, i.e.~we use the Legendre spectral Galerkin basis $\Phi_\hp$ defined in \cref{eq:spectral-galerkin} which as we found it exhibited the lowest iteration counts.
+We opt for removing the hat functions and rescaling the remaining shape functions, i.e.~we use the Legendre spectral Galerkin basis $\Phi_\hp$ defined in \Cref{sec:fem} which as we found it exhibited the lowest iteration counts.
 We choose the following sparse approximation for $S$

 where, for each basis function $\eta_i \in \Phi_\hp$ and $\zeta_i \in \Psi_\hp$,